 - Complete the 'Part I. Owner of Project or Event

 Information'.
 The Applicant Contact Person must be the legal representative of the development/ownership/business and the individual that signs the Application form.
 A 24-hour emergency number and type of phone and e-mail address must be provided for that Contact Person.
 If this number or

 information changes at any point in the application process or during the permitted construction/event, the revised information shall be provided in writing to the Division of Transportation.

 II.
 Project/Event Location' information.
 Reference the County Highway System Map and alphabetical Route Listing in the packet (and as found on this web site) for proper information.
 Include the project address, tax parcel identification number (PIN), if applicable, and site city of the

 project/event.
 The location to the nearest cross street or limits of the construction or event on the County's system shall be provided (ex.
 'North side, 100' east of Main Street").

 - Complete the 'Part III.

 Permit Type(s)' information.
 Check any and all items proposed/requested to be constructed or performed within the County's rights-of-way.
-If you are not sure of the work, check with the Highway Department Permit Technician for assistance.
+If you are not sure of the work, inquire with the Department for assistance.